Toufa7/WebServer/README.md

 ## TIPS:

-if you want to look for a manuel of any function use this website mkssoftware/qnx (eg: mkssoftware select)
+if you want to look for a manual of any function use this website mkssoftware/qnx (eg: mkssoftware select)